Fights in Tight Spaces

 Fights in Tight Spaces is a roguelike deck-building tactical game developed by British studio Ground Shatter and published by Mode 7 Games.
-The game was released in December 2021 for Microsoft Windows and Xbox One, after an Early Access period that started in February 2021.
+The game was released in December 2021 for Microsoft Windows, Xbox One and Xbox Series X/S after an Early Access period that started in February 2021.
+Ports for Nintendo Switch, PlayStation 4 and PlayStation 5 were released in May 2023.

 The game is based on simulating the melee combat of one protagonist against many enemies in close quarters common in action films, using turn-based combat with playing cards representing various moves the player can make.